RakhithJK/haraka-Haraka-wiki/Contributing.md

-We love and value outside contributions to Haraka.
+We love and appreciate contributions to Haraka.

-### If you wish to contribute, please use the Github "Pull Request" mechanism
+### To contribute, please use the Github "Pull Request" mechanism

 1. fork the project (git clone https://github.com/baudehlo/Haraka.git)
 1. create a branch for your changes (git checkout -b new_branch)